 Where do I go to plan my own funeral?

 In Nova Scotia, a funeral home is the best place to go for help planning your funeral.
 You can pre-purchase your funeral from a funeral home.
 Some funeral homes will also register your wishes for free.

 When you buy pre-planned funeral arrangements, the funeral home must give you a copy of your contract.
-The money you provide for your pre-planned arrangements must be held in a trust account and cannot be used by the funeral home for any other purpose.
-The lowest priced merchandise available must be included in any display of funeral merchandise.
+They must keep the money you pay for your arrangements in a trust account.
+They can use it only for your funeral.

 You cannot get a refund on a cemetery plot if you decide you don’t want to use it, but you can re-sell it to someone else.